belovedpearl/Historic_Center_Quiz_PP2/README.md

 * Gitpod
-    * The project was put together using Gitpod development environment.
-From here, I could commit and push all of my changes to Github throughout the project.
+    * The project was started using Gitpod development environment.
+From here, I could commit and push all of my changes to Github before switching to the new IDE.

+* Code Anywhere
+    * This is the new IDE inroduced by the institute, as intructed I switched to this new IDE.

 ---